 Both platforms you are proposing require us to put a lot of trust in the respective systems administration.
 Do we get transparency of voting results?
 How can we check the transparency of the sorting of pro and con arguments?

 From what I see in obj8 is that the "writers" are self-sufficient.
 They decide who gets to be writer and who doesn't, or is that wrong?
 Let's imagine a popular platform with thousands of participants.
-The top charts of "ideas" being debated will be filled with the most popular ones, thus if a democratic opponent wants to fork a mainstream proposal and offer and alternative view on it his new "idea" will lie around half-dead at the other end of the popularity spectrum.
+The top charts of "ideas" being debated will be filled with the most popular ones, thus if a democratic opponent wants to fork a mainstream proposal and offer and alternative view on it, their new "idea" will lie around half-dead at the other end of the popularity spectrum.

-So the only way to impede lobbyists from taking over the entire assembly would be to activate extraordinary out-of-band communication channels such as Twitter popoularity or administrational mailing lists to advertize the "better" proposal endorsed by the "right" people, both indicating a collapse of the innerdemocratic principles of the tool and falling back to leadership driven politics.
+So the only way to impede lobbyists from taking over the entire assembly would be to activate extraordinary out-of-band communication channels such as Twitter popularity or administrational mailing lists to advertize the "better" proposal endorsed by the "right" people, both indicating a collapse of the innerdemocratic principles of the tool and falling back to leadership driven politics.

 Single sign-on is nice, but is pseudonymity useful for transparency?
 Also I believe the future of democracy is to get as far away as possible from the client/server usage model, but that is a different story.